 Chess Psychology: Why We Play Badly When Winning

 You're two sets up in tennis, a queen up in chess, or 10 points clear late in the fourth.
 Then timing slips, choices get timid, and the lead shrinks.
 This is not bad luck.
 It is a repeatable psychological pattern seen in elite sport, board games, and esports.
 Understanding why we play badly when we're ahead, and how to fix it, turns shaky closes into reliable wins.
-The cognitive side of this fix is covered in depth in our
+Process-first conversion sits on top of solid mental-board skills, which is why the foundations live in our

 The paradox of performance drops when leading